Urapmin people: European contact

 What was likely the first government patrol of the Urapmin area was conducted in 1949 by Patrol Officer J. R. Rogers, accompanied by nine native policemen.
 Rogers convinced the Urapmin to make peace with the Tifalmin, stating that "fighting and cannibalism must cease."
 The Urapmin performed a tisol dalamin ("equivalent exchange ceremony"), a traditional form of dispute resolution which had not been used before by the Urapmin to make peace with enemy peoples.

 By the 60s the majority of the Telefomin region had been pacified.

 Large numbers of Urapmin converted to Christianity between the mid-1960s and the mid-1970s.
 The religion was brought to Urapmin by Telefol and Urapmin pastors who had studied in Telefomin at the Australian Baptist Mission.
 While Urapmin never hosted expatriate missionaries, by the mid-1970s there were a number of knowledgeable Christians in the community.
 However, the majority of conversions occurred during a Christian revival which swept the New Guinea Highlands in the late 1970s.
 The rebaibal, as it is known in Tok Pisin, had begun in the Solomon Islands and reached Urapmin by 1977.
 This movement caused all of the Urapmin to convert, and led to the rise of Charismatic Christianity among the Urapmin.

 Urapmin society has been significantly affected by the Ok Tedi mine.
 The mine is located in Tabubil, built in the early 1980s, which is located two-and-a-half days by foot from Urapmin, or accessible by plane from Telefomin.
 By the early 1990s, many Urapmin had begun visiting Tabubil once every few years, more frequently for prominent families.
 For the Urapmin, Tabubil has become both a place where consumer goods are visible and a haven from sharing resources.

 Few Urapmin have been employed by the mine at any time, and due to the lack of a road or airstrip, the Urapmin have been unable to market vegetables to the mine as have their neighbors.
-As a result, the Urapmin have not experienced much of the economic development that has occurred to neighboring groups.
+As a result, the Urapmin have not experienced much of the economic development that has occurred in neighboring groups.
 The Kennecott company began prospecting for gold on Urapmin land in 1989, raising hopes, and while the company left Papua New Guinea in 1992, the Urapmin remain optimistic about future prospecting.